matthodgson/berkeley/README.md

      4. Note: Do not create a sass/local.scss file, or it will remove any styles in the local.css when you run compass watch or compass compile

+7. Updating the Berkeley theme
+  Updating the Berkeley theme is similar to the process for updating any Drupal theme.
+We recommend the following process:
+    a.
+Backup your current version of the Berkeley theme and any subtheme files in case you made any changes to the version used by your website.
+    b.
+Download the new release of the theme.
+    c.
+Upload and overwrite your current theme files with the updated ones.
+IMPORTANT: If you have made any downstream updates, you will need to re-apply your changes after the theme upgrade.
+For example:
+      1. berkeley.info: If you've added stylesheets (e.g., css/styles.css or css/local.css), you will need to re-add these to the berkeley.info file.
+      2. styles.scss or local.css: If these files exist in your pre-updated Berkeley theme, you will want to add them back after updating the theme.
+      3. config.rb: If you've launched your production website and edited the environment in your config.rb file to minify the css files, you will want to re-apply your changes to config.rb (or keep your version of this file if no other changes), run "compass clean" and then "compass watch" to regenerate the minified css files.
+    d.
+Note on Sub-themes.
+If properly created, your sub-theme should not be under the Berkeley theme folder and should still work properly after updating the Berkeley theme.
+    e.
+Make sure to try the theme update on a local or development site first.
+If using CSS or JS aggregation, you will need to clear all caches (admin/config/development/performance) to clear the theme registry.
+You may also need to re-save the theme settings (visit admin/appearance/settings/berkeley and click "Save Configuration").
+    f.
+Before updating the theme on a live website, we recommend putting your site in offline (maintenance) mode and creating a backup of the files and database.